Phytophthora in Toowoomba

 Phytophthora has been found in Queens Park, at Picnic Point and in some urban street trees in Toowoomba.
 Further testing will occur as trees are noticed to be in poor condition.

 Some trees can recover from a Phytophthora attack.
 Plant health and good soil condition including good drainage will all help determine if a tree will survive.
 There are also soil drenching and stem injection interventions that might help.
-Talking to an arborist would be the best idea if you have a sick tree.
+We recommend speaking with an arborist if you have a tree that you think might be affected.

 Biosecurity considerations

 There is no formal biosecurity obligation for Phytophthora in Queensland.
-This means the plant pathogen is not reportable and the Queensland Department of Agriculture and Fisheries is not imposing any requirements on people regarding limiting the spread.
+This means the plant pathogen is not reportable and the Queensland Department of Agriculture, Fisheries and Forestry is not imposing any requirements on people regarding limiting the spread.

 National parks

 Phytophthora can be extremely damaging to natural ecosystems and is difficult to manage in these locations.
-If you are a regular visitor to Toowoomba Parks, it is best if you have separate shoes and clothing to visit National Parks either in our area or elsewhere.
-If this isn’t possible, selecting a shoe type that is very easy to clean and cleaning them before walking in National Parks is recommended.
+If you are a regular visitor to Toowoomba parks, we recommend using separate shoes and clothing to visit national parks either in our area or elsewhere.
+If this isn’t possible, selecting a shoe type that is very easy to clean and cleaning them before walking in national parks is recommended.
 The Australian Government publication Arrive Clean, Leave Clean has recommendations for limiting the spread, including recommendations for cleaning clothing, shoes and equipment.

 Cleaning